Jacques Marquette: Explorations

 As the party continued south, Marquette hoped to find the Chanouananons.
 They were known to be friendly to French, and Marquette felt they may be interested in Christianity.
 They did not find the Chanouananons, but Marquette did notice iron in the Wabash area.
 Once the summer heat and mosquitoes began to cause great discomfort, the men stopped going ashore at night.
 They slept in the canoes, using the sails as protection from mosquitoes.
 This attracted the attention of some Native Americans, who pointed guns at the travelers.
 Marquette held the calumet over his head.
 He attempted to communicate by speaking Huron, but was unsuccessful.
-He felt they may have misunderstood the intentions of the men with guns, and that they may have been inviting them to their village.
-Marquette was correct.
+He correctly felt they may have misunderstood the intentions of the men with guns, and that they were inviting them to their village.
 He and the other men followed them to their village, where they were fed beef and white plums.

 At the mouth of the Saint Francis River, the men spotted a village.
 They heard war cries and saw men jumping into the river, trying to get to them.
 Marquette held the calumet over his head.
 The elders standing on shore saw this, and called off the attack.
 The men were invited to the village of the Michigamea.
 One of the Michigamea was able to speak to Marquette in the Miami Illinois language, but most of the communication was done through gestures.
 The men were fed fish and corn stew, then given a place to sleep for the night.

 In the morning, Michigamea warriors in dugout canoes escorted them to the Akansea.
 They were greeted by a group of men in canoes who held up their own calumet.
 Marquette and the others were invited to the village.
 Many residents came out to see the Frenchmen.
 A chief led them to a room where elders and other chiefs had gathered.
 Marquette used an interpreter to ask about what was south of them.
 He was told that it was extremely dangerous.
 The people were hostile, well-armed, and would attack anyone who could interfere with their trading arrangements.